cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/02-starting-development/design.md

   * Let the player customize their game play experience

-Other developers have have paid trribute to Dr. Mario and written their own clones.
-Here is an example that demonmstrates how the UI is easy to break down into it's elements:
+Other developers have paid tribute to Dr. Mario and written their own clones.
+Here is an example that demonstrates how the UI is easy to break down into its elements:

   ![](img/drmario-simple.png)